nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 13.86.100.10 cafe.example.com bar.example.com dashboard.example.com grafana.example.com prometheus.example.com juiceshop.example.com
 ```

->Note that all 6 hostnames are mapped to the same Loadbalancer External-IP.
-You will use the Ingress Controller to route the traffic correctly in the upcoming labs.
+>**Note:** All 6 hostnames are mapped to the same Loadbalancer External-IP.
+You will use the NGINX Plus Ingress Controller to route the traffic correctly in the upcoming labs.
 Your External-IP address will likely be different than the example.

 ## Deploy the NGINX Plus Ingress Controller Dashboard